 Business Capabilities are defined as part of creating a Strategic Architecture for an organisation.
 And they are realised by the Operating Model, more specifically through the design and delivery of the products and services that they enable.

 Business Capabilities have certain key characteristics:

 Uniqueness.
 A Business Capability is unique and well bounded.
 It does not overlap with another capability and is not repeated within the model.
-To give an example, “Case Management” would only appear once in the model, but is likely to be a feature of many other capabilities.
-But it is only called out once and linked to other capabilities through the establishment of a dependency relationship in the model.
+To give an example, Case Management might only appear once in the model, but within the operating model, there will be several instances, associated with the management of different types of case, e.g. customer complaints, claims, etc.